 EMERGENCY MEDICAL SERVICES BILLING

 Effective May 1, 2021, St. Mary's County Government will begin recouping costs of emergency services through a system of billing insurance carriers.
 County residents are not responsible for paying for services, insurance carriers, Medicare and Medicaid are billed.
-Fees wil be based on services rendered and have been set by the Commissioners of St. Mary's County.
+Fees will be based on services rendered and have been set by the Commissioners of St. Mary's County.
 Billing questions should be directed to the Quick Med Claims Patient Services Team at 866-397-0911.

 Learn more about emergency medical billing services.